Rival rulings on medication abortion hypercharge the post-Roe legal war

 Leading medical organizations have already condemned his opinion and pushed back at the judge's analysis of the safety of medication abortion.

-The judge said that the FDA failed to consider "the intense psychological trauma and post-traumatic stress women often experience from chemical abortion," in what was a repeated invocation of "chemical abortion," the term preferred by abortion opponents.
-Kacsmaryk suggested that the FDA's data was downplaying the frequency with which the drug being mistakenly administered to someone who had an ectopic pregnancy, i.e. a pregnancy outside the cavity of the uterus.
+The judge said that the FDA failed to consider "the intense psychological trauma and post-traumatic stress women often experience from chemical abortion."
+The term "chemical abortion," which is preferred by abortion opponents, was repeatedly invoked by the judge in his ruling, as was "abortionist" and "unborn human."
+Kacsmaryk suggested that the FDA's data was downplaying the frequency with which the drug was being mistakenly administered to someone who had an ectopic pregnancy, i.e. a pregnancy outside the cavity of the uterus.
 He repeated the challengers' accusations that the FDA's approval process had been the subject of improper political pressure.

 He said the FDA's refusal to impose certain restrictions on the drug's use "resulted in many deaths and many more severe or life-threatening adverse reactions."